 Contract Basics

-In order to create a contract for a patient you must have:
+In order to create and activate a contract for a patient you must have:

 • At least one treatment phase created in the Clinical side of the patient's chart